Pyomo/pyomo/doc/OnlineDocs/contributed_packages/edi/objectives.rst

 .. py:function:: f.Objective(expr, sense=minimize)

-    Declares an objective in a pyomo.edi.formulation
+    Declares an objective in a pyomo.contrib.edi.formulation

    :param expr: The expression to be optimized
    :type  expr: pyomo expression